 I find that the best seeds to buy are organic black sunflower seeds (black oil sunflower seeds) produced specifically for growing microgreens.

-If you can’t find the right seeds in your high street stores, search online at Whole Foods stores and look for specialist microgreens stores near you.
+If you can’t find the right seeds in your local high street stores, search online at Whole Foods stores and specialist microgreens instead.

-I don’t recommend buying sunflower seeds that are packaged for feeding birds and wildlife, as these can be treated differently than seeds produced for human consumption.
+I don’t recommend buying sunflower seeds that are packaged for feeding birds and wildlife, as these can be treated differently than those produced for human consumption.

 Can I grow them without soil?

 Yes, you can grow sunflower microgreens without soil.
-I prefer to use a microgreen growing mat instead.
+I love to use a microgreen growing mat instead.
 You can find these online.

 Some people like to grow them in coconut coir.
-It's down to your own personal preference as our circumstances and growing environments differ.
+It's down to your own personal preference.

 Why grow without soil?

-I recommend you trying to grow them both with soil and without, if you can, to find out which way suits you best.
+I recommend grow them both with and without soil to find out what suits you best.

 What can I use instead of soil?